nodejs/node/doc/api/fs.md

     retries.
 This option is ignored if the `recursive` option is not `true`.
     **Default:** `100`.

-Synchronously removes files and directories (modeled on the standard POSIX `rm` utility).
+Removes files and directories (modeled on the standard POSIX `rm` utility).
 Resolves the `Promise` with no arguments on success.

 ### `fsPromises.stat(path[, options])`